 In limited situations, use of Yale’s approved shipping application may not be feasible.
 In such situations, a limited exception may be warranted.
 For exception approval, shippers, through their department business office, must contact the appropriate office below, depending upon the type of shipment required:

 Requests for exceptions must be reviewed and approved by the Yale Shipping Committee.
-The Shipping Committee is comprised of representatives from the following areas: EHS, Relocation & Logistics Management, the office of the Director, Export Controls, Procurement, and the Business Operations Leadership Team (BOLT).
+The Shipping Committee is comprised of representatives from the following areas: EHS, Relocation & Logistics Management, the office of the Director, Export Controls, Procurement, and Business Operations.
 For more detailed information, see Procedure 1430 PR.01 Shipping Policy Exception Requests.

 Roles & Responsibilities